-Wu Style Tai Chi Chuan (Page 2) - The Five Character Formula: The Tao of Cultivation in Taijiquan Practice
+Wu Style Tai Chi Chuan (Part Two) - The Five Character Formula: The Tao of Cultivation in Taijiquan Practice

 by Gerald A. Sharp

-Image - Ma Yueh Liang "Rolls Back" Gerald A. Sharp
+Image - Ma Yueh Liang uses "Cloud Hands" (Slow Set) with Gerald A. Sharp

 The Five-Character Formula of Wu Style Taijiquan was coined by Master Ma Yueh Liang and addresses mental considerations for practice.
-Ma was a Manchurian who lived in China, and not a Han Chinese (which the world seems fixated in learning from at the moment).
-Ma was also a Western trained Medical physician whose specialty was Hematology.
+Ma was a Manchurian who lived in China, as well as a Western trained Medical physician whose specialty was Hematology.
 To him the Five Character Formula was a platform by which Ma could carry forth the scientific method in Taijiquan practice on a daily basis.
 He was not only open-minded for a man from an older generation, but he believed in testing and accountability that often was composed of both Holistic, as well as Component ideologies.
 He practiced Bagua, Long Fist, and a variety of martial arts before falling in with another fellow Manchurian, Wu Jian Quan.

 The Five Character Formula

-The Mental Preparations of the Wu Style Taijiquan Fast Set are organized into five parts as follows: Calmness, Lightness, Flexibility, Exactness, and Perseverance.
+The Mental Preparations of the Wu Style Taijiquan Fast Set are organized into five cyclical parts, that follow the Mutual Order of the Five Phases, as follows: Calmness, Lightness, Flexibility, Exactness, and Perseverance.

 1. Calmness